splinterstice/noctipede/README.md

 ## Overview

-Noctipede is a comprehensive solution for accessing, storing, and analyzing content from all across both Tor and I2P, so long as it isn't explicitly illegal (inspired by Darknet Swiss Army Knife).
+Noctipede is a comprehensive solution for accessing, storing, and analyzing content from all across both Tor and I2P, so long as it isn't explicitly illegal (inspired by other open-source projects such as the likes of Darknet Swiss Army Knife).
 Keep in mind, that the system has been refactored into modular components for the purpose of better maintainability and scalability.

 ### Key Features